carlesloriente/jekyllthemes/_posts/2017-07-23-plain-webcomic.markdown

 license_link:
 ---

-# Webcomic Jekyll Theme

-A simple webcomic theme powered by Bootstrap.
+Webcomic Jekyll Theme, a simple webcomic theme powered by Bootstrap.

 This theme is meant to offer a free and relatively easy webcomic hosting solution for artists with little or no coding experience.
 [Here's the user guide for this theme](https://peahatlanding.github.io/Plain-Webcomic/docs/index.html).

-Features:
+## Features

-- Pagination
+* Pagination
-- Mobile-friendly
+* Mobile-friendly
-- Archive
+* Archive
-- RSS feed
+* RSS feed